Mention the terms "public speaking" or "presentation," and you're likely to evoke an emotional response from anyone nearby.

 Step 1.
 Write Down Your Presentation's Goal

-This directionless wandering is a surefire recipe for presentations that will bore your audience and lose their attention.
+This directionless wandering is a surefire recipe for presentations that'll bore your audience and lose their attention.
 That's why it's so important to set your presentation goal first.

 - To educate the audience on the latest developments with the Swift programming language.